splunk/ponydocs/INSTALL.md

 1. Logged in as your administrator user, visit the Documentation:productShortName:Versions page.
 	* productShortName is the shortName of one of the products defined above
 	* If MediaWiki was installed at the base of your documentation root, then simply go to /Documentation:productShortName:Versions.
 2. Click on the "Create" tab at the top of the page to edit the page and add new versions.

-The Documentation:productShortName:Versions page contains a listing of all versions of a product, as well as the status of that version.
+##### The Documentation:productShortName:Versions page contains a listing of all versions of a product and their status

 * The status can be "released", "unreleased" or "preview".
 * For regular users, only "released" versions can be seen.
 * For employee and productShortName-docteam users, all versions can be seen.
 * There is also a productShortName-preview group which can see preview versions for that product.

-Each line in Documentation:productShortName:Versions must use the following syntax to define a version:
+* Each line in Documentation:productShortName:Versions must use the following syntax to define a version:

-	{{#version:versionName|status}}
+  `{{#version:versionName|status}}`
 * versionName can be any alphanumeric string (no spaces or underscores allowed).
-* It should match your software's version.
+	* versionName should match your software's version.
 Status is either "released", "unreleased" or  "preview".

-For example, to initialize version 1.0 of your product, have the following line in your Documentation:productShortName:Versions page:
+	* For example, to initialize version 1.0 of your product, have the following line in your Documentation:productShortName:Versions page:

-	{{#version:1.0|unreleased}}
+	  `{{#version:1.0|unreleased}}`
 * Once the Documentation:productShortName:Versions page is saved, you'll be able to move to the next step, defining your first manual.
 * As you add more versions of your product, add more lines to the Documentation:productShortName:Versions page.

 ### 9) Create your first manual.